iTwin/iTwinUI/CONTRIBUTING.md

 ### Committing your work

-Before creating a pull request, make sure your changes address a specific work item or bug in the iTwinUI backlog.
+Before creating a pull request, make sure your changes address a specific issue.
 Do a search to see if there are any existing items that are still open.
 If you don't find one, you can create one.

-To enable us to quickly review and accept your pull requests, always create one pull request per work item.
+To enable us to quickly review and accept your pull requests, always create one pull request per issue.
 Never merge multiple requests in one unless they have the same root cause.
 Be sure to follow best practices and keep code changes as small as possible.
-Avoid pure formatting changes or random "fixes" that are unrelated to the linked work item.
+Avoid pure formatting changes or random "fixes" that are unrelated to the linked issue.

 #### Checklist